kre8mymedia/miele-support-chat/README.md

 ## How to Run e2e Test (in local machine)

-1. Build production with `pnpm build`, then run the production build using `pnpm start`.
+1. Build production with `yarn build`, then run the production build using `yarn start`.
-2. Open another terminal (or new terminal tab, don't cancel / close the production server), then run the test with `pnpm test:e2e`.
+2. Open another terminal (or new terminal tab, don't cancel / close the production server), then run the test with `yarn test:e2e`.

 References: